TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

 ## Interface with Other Subsystems

-Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
-Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

 ### Inputs to the Precharge Circuit

  #### From Orion BMS 2:
   - Precharge FET Enable (Digital Output): Signals when precharge is permitted.